Not our problem

 Acceptance criteria aren’t necessary

-They should be adding acceptance criteria to features and stories that include accessibility, then verifying that those criteria are met before closing the story.
+They should be adding acceptance criteria to features and stories including accessibility, then verifying those criteria are met before closing the story.

 The component library is accessible, so they don’t have to worry about anything

-While an individual component can be completely accessible, they can be used in patterns that are completely inaccessible.
+While an individual component can be completely accessible, they can be used in completely inaccessible configurations.

 The design review means the product is accessible

-When a PO does not have a technical background, there is often no understanding that for people using assistive technology, the code is the UX.
+When a PO does not have a technical background, there is often a lack of understanding how the code affects the UX for people using assistive technology.

 3rd party misconceptions